-Atlec vessel No real modifications were made to the model when it was re-used for the Atlec security vessel in TNG: "The Outrageous Okona".
-Only the color appears to be somewhat different and less brilliant than that of the Merchantman.
-This may be a matter of lighting or of the lacking color reproduction on the TV tapes.
+No real modifications were made to the model when it was re-used for the Atlec security vessel in TNG: "The Outrageous Okona".
+Only the color appears to be somewhat different and less brilliant than that of the Merchantman, and still in the remastered version of the episode.
+This may be a matter of lighting.
 It is also possible that the painting of the model itself was bleached in the years between the movie and the TNG episode.
 Aside from the color, the lights on the model are different.
 The lighting was considerably simplified, especially the yellow lights on the underside of the Merchantman were not reproduced for the Atlec vessel.
 Instead of that, some new red LEDs were added to the model.
 Both versions have in common that the four engines are glowing orange.

 Like the Straleb vessel too, the Atlec ship was supposed to appear tiny next to the massive Enterprise-D. Both ships look like they are at most around 150m long.
 It is to some degree a matter of taste whether the Atlec ship is the same class as the old Merchantman (it would be fitting, considering that the Atlec are depicted as a backward society).
 Anyway, the only visible difference between the two vessels is in their size, and the size remains disputable in the case of the Merchantman, whereas it is plausible in the case of the Atlec vessel.

-Sheliak ship Extensive modifications were made on the miniature when it was supposed to appear as the Sheliak colony ship in TNG: "The Ensigns of Command".
+Extensive modifications were made on the miniature when it was supposed to appear as the Sheliak colony ship in TNG: "The Ensigns of Command".
 Nothing was removed from the model, but several parts were added.
 A new bridge module was mounted on the top behind the existing bridge.
 There are two elongated tubes between two mounts on either side of the bridge.
 A long rod protrudes from the dorsal side and runs from the bridge to a cylinder on the top of the aft section.
 Two disk-shaped structures were affixed to the top side of the wings.
 Finally, there are two new tubes on the ventral side of the model that protrude from the ship's bow.
-They look like boat hulls (maybe they are from a submarine model like on the Mars defense drones?) and they supplement the shorter central tube that can be found on the Merchantman too.
-In addition, new lights were added some of which are obviously meant as windows.
+As can be seen on new HD screen caps, these are two complete hulls of a German Type VII U-Boot.
+The tubes supplement the shorter central tube that can be found on the original Merchantman too.
+In addition, new lights were added, some of which are obviously meant as windows.
 Overall, the Fact Files correctly reproduce this version of the miniature.

 The color of the Sheliak ship is blue.
 We are almost certain that it was not actually repainted but that this is just a matter of lighting or color filters.
 In its next appearance, as the ship from Peliar Zel, the Merchantman miniature will be in the familiar red-brown again.
 Even the countless tubes and other details especially at the aft end will be mostly gray and partly brown again.
 We doubt that the effort was made to paint the whole model blue, only to return all parts to their authentic original colors later.

-It is not really possible to assess the size of the Sheliak vessel, as it can't be seen alongside the Enterprise-D. From the dialogue of the episode we can only conclude that it is not only highly advanced but also quite big, possibly carrying equipment and large numbers of settlers and/or colonists to the Tau Cygna system.
+The new windows provide a sense of scale, and it is clear that the Sheliak ship comprises several decks.
+However, it is not really possible to assess the size of the vessel, as it can't be seen alongside the Enterprise-D. From the dialogue of the episode we can only conclude that it is not only highly advanced but also quite big, possibly carrying equipment and large numbers of settlers and/or colonists to the Tau Cygna system.
 It is safe to say that the Sheliak ship is absolutely unrelated to any other Merchantman incarnation, and fortunately the modifications give this ship a distinct enough appearance.

 Side note It is obvious that this Fact Files depiction was entirely or largely drawn from scratch, not making use of the Merchantman file.
 This becomes obvious in the different proportions of several major parts of the drawings.
 It would have gone too far to fix that too, so regrettably it is not possible to smoothly toggle between the Merchantman and the Vidiian side view.

 Overall, the CGI incorporates all the essential modifications (new bridge section, wing cut-out, blunt ventral tube) but is visibly less detailed.
-Aside from that general impression, the physical model has a more detailed tip of the tube on the ventral side which is just smooth on the CGI.
+Aside from that general impression, the physical model has a more detailed tip of the tube on the ventral side, which is just smooth on the CGI.
 Maybe the CGI model was built in advance, and it was decided to add the details because with the tip cut off the miniature didn't look good enough.
 The physical model has a brown "radiator" behind the bridge, just like it is since the Bok'Nor, whereas it is flat black on the CGI.
-This seems to be a typical feature of early CGIs which often turned out much darker and duller than intended, see many of the Dominion War battle scenes from the sixth DS9 season, made at about the same time as VOY: "Phage".
+This seems to be a typical feature of early CGIs.
+They often turned out much darker and duller than intended, as can be seen in many of the Dominion War battle scenes from the sixth DS9 season, made at about the same time as VOY: "Phage".
 Also, the indentation in the fin that has always been present on the miniature (at least in all appearances on screen) is not on the CGI.
 The additional red markings on the wings are missing on the CGI as well.

 The hull was definitely not repainted green, although this would have been desirable to let the ship look at least a bit Klingon-like.
 But with all due caution it is possible that the shot was taken with a faint green filter or that a slight digital color correction was applied, letting it appear less brownish.
 The ship is faint green compared to the beige freighters in the background, but it only becomes visible when the color saturation is increased in an imaging software.
 Well, it may be an NTSC color anomaly just as well.
-I am including a green side view for the Starship Database because anything else would look awful there, but we are sticking to the possibly more authentic ochre picture of the Vidiian version in this article.
+I have created a green side view for the Starship Database because anything else would look awful there, but we stick to the possibly more authentic ochre picture of the Vidiian version for the purpose of this article.

 This table shows all appearances of Merchantman variants along with completely revised side views: